 Kolkata is amoung those Indian cities for food lovers, which never disappoints the food lovers when it comes to food.
 From sweets that melt in your mouth to the best Kathi Rolls that would leave a lingering taste in your mouth, this city has it all.
 When in Kolkata, you should never miss the authentic Chinese food at China Town, and Phuchka, Mughlai Paratha, and Cutlets from the narrow streets of North Kolkata.

 An introduction to Kolkata’s amazing street food culture is incomplete for the true food lovers without visiting Park Street.
+Kolkata is also known to be among the best street food cities in India.
 You can find a number of street vendors selling jhal murhi, chanajor garam and ghughni.
 Arsalan, at Park Circuits is known for its signature biryani and cheese kebabs and for the best ilish, you can always visit Ballygunge Place or Kasturi for the most homely fish curry prepared in Bengali style.

 A walk in the lanes of New Market Kolkata will introduce you to the most amazing sweet shops where you will get to enjoy the traditional roshogulla, jalebi and kachori.

 Among all the other Indian cities for food lovers, here one will find the most authentic South Indian food in the City of Chennai.
 Coiled and crunchy murukkus, mohinga, and kothu parotta are widely available lip-smacking specialties in this Indian city.
 Chennai has a lot of spots where the food is as traditional as it can get.
 Mint Street and Snowcarpet areas serve amazing local Taminial meals like set idli and dosa.
+No one can deny the fact that idli and dosas are always some of the most loved and famous food in India.
 You can visit Marina Beach in the evening to enjoy an array of seafood like fried fishes and roasted prawns.

 McLeodganj in particular is a number of eating joints.
 The main square has a popular café called Bodhi Greens, especially made for the vegan food lovers and travelers.
 A few steps ahead you’ll find Jimmy’s where you will find the best cheesecakes and thin crust pizza.
-Explore the local market and you’ll find a lot of stall serving steamed mo mos with vegetable, chicken and pork fillings.
+Explore the local market to relish some of the best street food and you’ll find a lot of stall serving steamed mo mos with vegetable, chicken and pork fillings.
 A little walk further away from the main town and you’ll find an amazing German Bakery in Dharamkot with awesome cheesecakes and home brewed coffee.

 It is a beautiful, quaint town in Kerala, famous for its lush green backwaters and houseboats.
 Among all the other Indian cities for food lovers, this Indian city is also known for giving birth to some of the amazing curries that traveled around the world from here.
+Kerala is known to present some of the most famous foods in India.
 The best places to have amazing cuisine in Alleppey are located on the houseboats as well as in the maintown.

 The flavoursome Chaats of Banaras is probably the best Chaats from any other Indian cities for foodies.
 So its got to be on your list of best Indian cities for foodies.
 But apart from that, you will also find ghee-dripping baati or the sweet, creamy, melt-in-mouth goodness of the malaiyo.

-The city of Nawabs is a heaven among the Indian cities for food lovers.
+The city of Nawabs is a heaven among the Indian cities for food lovers, yet another city acclaimed as the food capital of India.
 In this city, you will find the best of Awadhi cuisine.
 Kebabs, Biryani, Korma, just name it.
 The street-side chaat shops are equally good at tickling your taste buds.
 When you are in Lucknow, the best place to start a food trail is Hazratganj.
 The lanes of Hazratganj are filled with hundred year old eateries where the customers are known to be visiting for years.
 Start your trip with Sharma Tea stall and enjoy chai in an earthen pot or kulhad.

 From here visit Dastarkhwan to enjoy some heavenly Awadhi Biryani and Shahi Tukda.
+You should definitely try the biryani served here as it is widely known to serve the best biryani in India.
+It is difficult to beat the taste of the biryanis served in Lucknow.
 Later in the evening, take a walk around Old Lucknow or Aminabad.
 The oldest Kebab Shop, famous for the specialty called Galawati Kebabs is present.
 Tunde is visited by thousands of people for years and when you are here, be ready for a long wait as customers keep coming and multiple orders are served every minute.

 End your trip of Aminabad at Praksha Kulfi.
 Here a speciality kulfi is prepared with kesar and other ingredients that only the shop’s chefs know about.
 This kulfi will take your tastebuds on a tour of heaven.